Build muscle. Build power.

 How we actually train.

 Form first, then load.
-Real reps, real sessions — the way it should look.
+Real reps, real sessions.
+The way it should look.

 Things women ask about this.